Skip to content

 BRAINSTORM Program BRAINSTORM Program

-This project is in active development by the Autonomous Empirical Research Group, led by Sebastian Musslick, in collaboration with the Center for Computation and Visualization at Brown University.
+This project is in active development by the Autonomous Empirical Research Group.

-The development of this package is supported by Schmidt Science Fellows, in partnership with the Rhodes Trust, as well as the Carney BRAINSTORM program at Brown University.
+The development of this package was supported by Schmidt Science Fellows, in partnership with the Rhodes Trust, as well as the Carney BRAINSTORM program at Brown University.
+The development of auxiliary packages for AutoRA, such as autodoc, is supported by Schmidt Sciences, LLC. and the Virtual Institute for Scientific Software (VISS).
+The AutoRA package was developed using computational resources and services at the Center for Computation and Visualization at Brown University.